-Risk and Compliance monitoring function has been outsourced to the Risks and Compliance unit of MCB Capital Markets Ltd. The team reports directly to the Board on matters of relevance with regard to the internal controls, legal, regulatory or licensing matters and the Company's anti-money laundering responsibilities and processes.
+The compliance function has been outsourced to the Risk & Compliance unit of MCB Capital Markets Ltd ("R&C).
+R&C reports directly to the Board on matters of relevance with regard to regulatory or licensing matters and the Company's anti-money laundering responsibilities and processes.